-Why Travel to Cuba – 11 of our Favorite Reasons
+Why Travel to Cuba – 11 of Our Favorite Reasons

 Cuba is one of my favorite destinations ever.
 Here are my reasons why you must explore Cuba.
 Have you ever been somewhere, and for some reason, you don’t understand why, but it just feels right?
-That place for me was Havana, Cuba.Β
+That place for me was Havana, Cuba.

 the streets of havana, travel to cuba